Littera Scripta (Economics, Corporate Finance, Finance and Valuation)

 The citations which are included in the text must comply with the ISO 690 citation standard valid from March 2011.
 Citations in footnotes are not allowed; they must always be used in the text.
 Each literary source listed in the Bibliography must be cited in the text and vice versa!

 All manuscripts are expected to include references to the latest studies and findings from the journals indexed in the Web of Science and Scopus databases.
 Each manuscript shall include no fewer than 10 such resources.
+The Czech sources used must be translated into English in square brackets.

 Structure of manuscript: